Nokkuvidya pavakali: Overview

 Nokkuvidya pavakali is a type of puppetry practiced in Kerala, India.
 It is a method of telling stories by moving small puppets fixed on a thin stick which is holding between the nose and the upper lip.

 Nokkuvidya is a folk art form performed by the Velapanikar community of Kerala.
 It was originally called Onamthullal as it was performed during the days of Onam.
 A Nokuvidya puppet show usually depicts the stories from Ramayana, like the battle of Rama and Ravana and Sita's return.
 Stories from Mahabharata are also performed.

 Myth

 According to the myths, in the past, Shiva and Parvati disguised themselves as Kuravan and Kurathi (Velan and Velathi).
 At that time Lord Shiva performed an art form to please Goddess Parvati.
 Lord Shiva was the first to perform Nokkuvidya by making few puppets out of wood hewed from Ezhilampala tree in the forest and fixing a kamuk stick below it.
 It is believed that the art form was later passed on to the later generations of the Velar community.

 History

 Nokkuvidya is an art that was encouraged by the kings of Travancore by giving them silk and bangles.
 This art form was very popular in South Kerala during Onam days.
 But this puppet show, disappeared from the performance over time.
 Later, Moozhikkal Pankajakshi brought this art form back to public attention.
-Ranjini, grand daughter of Moozhikkal Pankajakshi is also a noted performer of Nokuvidya pavakali.
+Ranjini, granddaughter of Moozhikkal Pankajakshi is also a noted performer of Nokuvidya pavakali.